Connect with others who understand.

 • 6.5 percent or higher — Diabetes

 Episodes of low blood sugar can affect your A1c level, potentially making it appear that your diabetes is well controlled — even if it’s not — especially if your doctor is unaware of these episodes.
-In older adults, low blood sugar can also raise the risk of falling.
+In older adults, low blood sugar can also increase the risk of falling.

-If your A1c levels are significantly above your target range, you may have an increased risk of health issues.
-These other health problems include eye issues, kidney disease, stroke, heart disease, digestive problems, and neuropathy (nerve damage).
 By tracking your A1c levels, your doctor can stay on top of how your diabetes is progressing and try to prevent these complications.

 Physical Activity, Diet, and A1c